CampusAI/CampusAI.github.io/_papers/LMConv/LMConv.md

 ### Pixel traversal permutation training

 The idea is simple: train in arbitrary orders so that later the **traversal can be customized** to each task.
-For instance, in an image completion task traverse first the area with more information and obtain richer context.
+For instance, in an image completion task one can obtain a richer context by first traversing the known pixels.

 To do so, the authors define a set of traversal permutations $$\pi$$ and assign a uniform distribution over them $$p_\pi$$.
 They then apply MLE to: